sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VxLAN_Multihoming.md

 2. Subscribe to EVPN_ES_INTERFACE config table updates and maintain internal cache.
 3. Provide set of API to check if the given PortChannel is ES associated or not.
 4. Subscribe to LAG_TABLE oper status changes and trigger MAC update requests to FdbOrch.

-### 3.3.10 LinkTrackOrch
-LinkTrackOrch is extended to perform following activities.

-1. Existing linktrack support will be re-tained for Port states updates.
-2. Listen to new config introduced for the EVPN uplink tracking.
-3. Interact with new EVPNMhOrch to process the updates for the ES associated PortChannels.
-4. Modify the current MLAG dependency and re-organize the code to work for both MLAG and EVPN MH.

 ## 3.4 SAI